 Ten percent of all new electricity was generated from solar in 2012, which then went up to 29% in 2013.

-In the previous year alone, there were 140,000 individual solar installations in the US, with a total market value of $13.7 billion.
+In the previous year alone, there were 140,000 individual solar installations in the US, with a total value of $13.7 billion.
 There are currently more than 445,000 solar systems in operation.

-Of all the other states, California installed the most solar units in 2013.
+Of all the states, California installed the most solar units in 2013.
 Half of their total installations ever added happened last year.
 Texas, which is number 8 in rank when it comes to solar additions in 2013, has enough solar potential to cover the world twice over.

 The surge in solar power use has also lowered the price down on new systems, which now cost 15% less than original price in 2012.